volume-trader/QuantowerKB/connections/connection-to-binance-futures/README.md

 ![](<../../.gitbook/assets/image (316).png>)

-## How to connect to Binance Futures in Quantower platform
+## How to connect to Binance Futures in VT-Terminal platform

-* Launch Quantower platform and open [Connections Manager](../connections-manager.md).
+* Launch VT-Terminal platform and open [Connections Manager](../connections-manager.md).
 Select Binance Futures in the list and select the type of connections — **INFO** or **TRADING** mode.

 ![](../../.gitbook/assets/connection-binance-futures.gif)

 * For trading, please enter your **API Key** and **Secret Key**.

-## How to get Full License of Quantower for free with Binance?
+## How to get Full License of VT-Terminal for free with Binance?

 {% hint style="danger" %}
 If you already have a binance account and it is older than **1 FEBRUARY  2021**, then you need to create a new account in order to use all the paid quantower features